Understanding Transformer Taps and Voltage Adjustment

 - Preparation and Notification: Inform all affected personnel of the planned shutdown.
 Gather all necessary tools and required Personal Protective Equipment (PPE), including voltage-rated gloves and arc-flash protection.

-- De-energize the Transformer: Completely shut down the equipment by opening the primary-side disconnect switch or circuit breaker.
-This isolates the electrical transformer from all power sources.
+- De-energize the Transformer: Completely isolate the transformer by opening the primary-side disconnect switch or circuit breaker.
+This removes power from the transformer.

 - Implement Lockout-Tagout (LOTO): Apply a lock and tag to the disconnect switch in the open position.
 The tag should identify the worker performing the maintenance.
 This is a non-negotiable step to prevent accidental re-energization.

-- Verify Zero Energy State: Using a properly rated and tested voltmeter, verify that there is no voltage present on both the high voltage and low voltage terminals of the transformer.
-Test phase-to-phase and phase-to-ground on both the primary winding and secondary voltage sides.
+- Verify Zero Energy State: Using a properly rated and tested voltmeter, verify that there is no voltage present on both the high-voltage and low-voltage terminals of the transformer.
+Test phase-to-phase and phase-to-ground on both the winding sides where applicable.

-- Access and Adjust the Tap Changer: Open the transformer cabinet.
-Locate the de-energized tap changer mechanism.
-This is often a rotary switch.
+- Access and Adjust the Tap Changer: Open the transformer cabinet and locate the de-energized tap changer mechanism.
 Note the current setting and calculate the required new setting based on your voltage readings.
-Move the tap changer handle firmly to the desired position.
+Move the tap changer handle or reposition the jumper to the desired position following the manufacturer’s instructions.

-- Secure and Close: Ensure the tap changer is securely set in its new position.
-Close and secure all transformer access panels and doors.
+- Secure and Close: Ensure the tap changer is securely seated in its new position.
+Close and secure all access panels and doors.

-- Remove LOTO and Re-energize: The authorized employee who applied the LOTO device is the only one who should remove it.
-Once removed, close the primary disconnect to re-energize the transformer.
+- Remove LOTO and Re-energize: Only the authorized employee who applied the lock and tag should remove it.
+After removal, close the primary disconnect to re-energize the transformer.

-- Verify Secondary Voltage: With the transformer re-energized, carefully measure the secondary voltage to confirm that the adjustment produced the desired output.
+- Verify Secondary Voltage: With the transformer re-energized, carefully measure the secondary voltage to confirm that the adjustment produced the expected output.

 NEC Considerations for Transformers and Taps